Celtic Druids Membership

 Rialacha an Ord na Druí (The Rule of the Gaelic Druid Order)

-As Druí, we connect to, realize and express the truth of the primordial tradition and are committed to nurturing Pagan Spirituality.
+As Druí, we connect to Nature, we realize and express the truth of the primordial tradition and are committed to nurturing Pagan Spirituality.
 We honour the idea of Gods and Goddesses as the Source of all Creation.
 We celebrate the Gaelic Pagan Festivals on the cycles of the Sun and Moon.
 We acknowledge the inherent lifeforce in all things.

 Mionn an Ord na Druí (Oath of the Gaelic Druid Order)